-Before you post anything publicly, take a deep breath and ask yourself: ’could I regret this down the track?’ or ‘Is this really me?’, or ‘would I say this in person, or in front of an audience?’
+Before you post anything publicly, take a deep breath and ask yourself: “Could I regret this down the track?”, “Is this really me?”, or “Would I say this in person, or in front of an audience?”
 If there’s any doubt in your mind, a good rule is not to hit ‘enter’.

 Cyberbullying is using technology to deliberately and repeatedly bully someone else.
-You might feel more upset if you experience cyberbullying because you may not be able to escape it, even at home.
+Cyberbullying can be particularly difficult if you aren’t able to escape it, even at home.

 Cyberbullying can include:

 Unfortunately, cyberbullying affects many young people across Australia.
-One in five young people have been bullied online.
+One in 5 young people have been bullied online.